 Classroom Attendance: Absences are not classified as excused or unexcused.
 The minimum required attendance to be eligible for a degree or diploma is 90% of scheduled class hours for the duration of the course before your grade is dropped by one letter grade and completion of 100% of externship or clinical hours.
 Once absences reach 10%, of class hours/total hours the student's grade will be lowered by one full grade.
 Tardiness is recorded in increments of 1⁄4 hours.
 If a student's attendance falls below the minimum requirements, he/she will be placed on attendance probation.
-Classroom and Clinical hours must be madeup.
+Classroom and Clinical hours must be made-up.
 Violation of the terms of the probation may result in termination from school.
 The school will terminate any student who has not been in attendance for 10 consecutive days.
 The school reserves the right to extend the 10 day timeframe due to extraordinary circumstances that affect the entire student population.

 Clinical Attendance: For Practical Nursing students, clinical experience is an integral part of the curriculum, therefore attendance is mandatory.
 Students who are unprepared for the clinical experiences or who are improperly dressed will be sent home and it will be considered a clinical absence.
 The clinical instructor reserves the right to dismiss any student if his/her apparent condition may interfere with the ability to perform safe nursing care or put his/her own health at risk.
 Students are reminded the importance of staying home when ill if there is a possibility of transmitting infectious disease.
-Any student with clinical absences that are permitted to make up the time will be charged a fee of \$75.00/day.
+Any absence over one(1) will result in clinical failure.
+If a student is more than 30 minutes late for clinical he/she will be marked as tardy and given a written warning.
+Any additional tardies in the same rotation will result in the student being sent home from clinical and a make-up day will be scheduled.
+Clinical days include designated lab or skills lab days scheduled at the school.
+Any student with clinical absences that are permitted to make up the time will be charged a fee of \$150.00/day.
 If a student fails to make up the missed clinical time, a grade of Failure will be awarded.
 If a student is more than 5 minutes late, he/she will be marked as tardy.
-Two tardies equal one absence.
-The clinical point system addresses other tardyissues.